json-hc/json-hc-specification/gameserver-json-example.md

 ### `PATCH /servers/1338` with body `name=My%20New%20Gameserver`

-Responds with status code 200, if it worked.
+Responds with status code 204 NO CONTENT, if it worked.

 ### `POST /started-servers?id=1338`